Billmeir Award Scheme

 Awards are primarily made to individuals to support them in their training at one of the schools teaching modern (e.g.GRP) and traditional timber ship and boat building, or to universities and colleges teaching naval architecture, and marine engineering.
 Awards may also be made directly to the naval architecture and engineering faculties of universities which offer relevant courses, to support vacation outplacements in industry.
 These grants are then administered by the faculty

-In 2011/12 £17,560 was allocated to 14 individuals who applied to the Billmeir Scheme.
+In 2014/15 £17,100 was allocated to 15 individuals who applied to the Billmeir Scheme.
 Courses supported ranged from Naval Architecture to traditional wooden boat building.
-Further funds were allocated to 3 student bursaries at Strathclyde, Newcastle and Southampton in addition to CVQO and UKSA.
+Further funds of £2000 each were allocated to 3 student bursaries at Strathclyde, Newcastle and Southampton Universities in addition to grants to CVQO and UKSA.

 Specific Terms and Condition are:

-Under the terms of the Shipwrights' Company Educational Trust, the Worshipful Company of Shipwrights invites applications (downloadable form below) from:
+Under the terms of the Shipwrights' Company Educational Trust, the Worshipful Company of Shipwrights invites applications (online application form link below and in left margin) from:

 For grants of money to assist the candidate to: